mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

-Given a specific number of bins used to construct $\mathbf{Q}$, we subsample a fraction of the data and compute the channel capacity for such matrix using the Blahut-Arimoto algorithm. [@Fig:ch5_fig25] shows an example where 50% of the data on each distribution from was sampled and binned into 100 equal bins.
-The counts on each of these bins are then normalized and used to build matrix
-$\mathbf{Q}$ that is then fed to the Blahut-Arimoto algorithm.
-We can see that for these 200 bootstrap samples the channel capacity varies by $\approx$ 0.1 bits.
+Given a specific number of bins used to construct $\mathbf{Q}$, we subsample a fraction of the data and compute the channel capacity for such matrix using the Blahut-Arimoto algorithm. [@Fig:ch5_fig25] shows an example where 50% of the data on each distribution from [@Fig:ch5_fig24] was sampled and binned into 100 equal bins.
+The counts on each of these bins are then normalized and used to build matrix $\mathbf{Q}$ that is then fed to the Blahut-Arimoto algorithm.
+We can see that for these 200 bootstrap samples the channel capacity varies by
+$\approx$ 0.1 bits.
 Not a significant variability, nevertheless we consider that it is important to bootstrap the data multiple times to get a better estimate of the channel capacity.

-![**Channel capacity bootstrap for experimental data.** Cumulative distribution function of the resulting channel capacity estimates obtained by subsampling 200 times 50% of each distribution shown in , binning it into 100 bins, and feeding the resulting $\mathbf{Q}$ matrix to the Blahut-Arimoto algorithm.](ch5_fig25){#fig:ch5_fig25 short-caption="Channel capacity bootstrap for experimental data"}
+![**Channel capacity bootstrap for experimental data.** Cumulative distribution function of the resulting channel capacity estimates obtained by subsampling 200 times 50% of each distribution shown in [@Fig:ch5_fig24], binning it into 100 bins, and feeding the resulting $\mathbf{Q}$ matrix to the Blahut-Arimoto algorithm.](ch5_fig25){#fig:ch5_fig25 short-caption="Channel capacity bootstrap for experimental data"}

-XXX tells us that if we subsample each of the distributions from at different fractions, and plot them as a function of the inverse sample size we will find a linear relationship if the expansion of the mutual information is valid.
-To test this idea we repeated the bootstrap estimate of sampling 10%, 20%, and so on until taking 100% of the data.
+Eq. $\ref{eq:mutual_biased}$ tells us that if we subsample each of the distributions from [@Fig:ch5_fig24] at different fractions, and plot them as a function of the inverse sample size we will find a linear relationship if the expansion of the mutual information is valid.
+To test this idea we repeated the bootstrap estimate of [@Fig:ch5_fig25] sampling 10%, 20%, and so on until taking 100% of the data.
 We repeated this for different number of bins since *a priori* for arbitrary units of fluorescence we do not have a way to select the optimal number of bins. [@Fig:ch5_fig26] shows the result of these estimates.
-We can see that the linear relationship proposed in holds true for all number of bins selected.
+We can see that the linear relationship proposed in Eq. $\ref{eq:mutual_biased}$ holds true for all number of bins selected.
 We also note that the value of the intercept of the linear regression varies depending on the number of bins.

-![**Inverse sample size vs channel capacity.** As indicated in if the channel capacity obtained for different subsample sizes of the data is plotted against the inverse sample size there must exist a linear relationship between these variables.
-Here we perform 15 bootstrap samples of the data from , bin these samples using different number of bins, and perform a linear regression (solid lines) between the bootstrap channel capacity estimates, and the inverse sample size.](ch5_fig26){#fig:ch5_fig26 short-caption="Inverse sample size vs channel capacity"}
+![**Inverse sample size vs channel capacity.** As indicated in Eq.
+$\ref{eq:mutual_biased}$ if the channel capacity obtained for different subsample sizes of the data is plotted against the inverse sample size there must exist a linear relationship between these variables.
+Here we perform 15 bootstrap samples of the data from [@Fig:ch5_fig24], bin these samples using different number of bins, and perform a linear regression (solid lines) between the bootstrap channel capacity estimates, and the inverse sample size.](ch5_fig26){#fig:ch5_fig26 short-caption="Inverse sample size vs channel capacity"}